 KENYA'S NATIONAL STRATEGY

-The strategy was officially launched by the Kenya Wildlife Service on 25 June 2008.
+The first national Grevy's Zebra Conservation & Management Strategy was officially launched by the Kenya Wildlife Service on 25 June 2008.
 The week prior to this a Grevy's Zebra Celebration Day was held at Kalama Community Wildlife Conservancy where communities from all around joined in to celebrate the conservation of their flagship species.
 The event was televised across the country helping to raise awareness in Kenyans and raise the national profile of the species.

 Those taking conservation action on the ground, particularly local communities who are the major stakeholder across the species’ range, were responsible for developing and endorsing the strategy.
 The implementing structure identified during this process reflects this emphasis with field site committees forming the foundation of conservation management for the species.